libp2p/blog/src/_blog/aut-tls.md

 Once a libp2p node has a TLS certificate for `*.<PeerID>.libp2p.direct`, it will typically announce a matching Secure WebSocket address via the identify protocol.

-The multiaddr for a libp2p node with `libp2p.direct` TLS certificate looks like this:
+The multiaddr for a libp2p node with `libp2p.direct` TLS certificate looks like this (`/p2p/PeerID` suffix omitted for brevity):

 `/ip4/147.75.63.129/tcp/4002/tls/sni/147-75-63-129.k51qzi5uqu5dht5qyglpp8q4qldzx6d094lqdffp5n80zj5u6vfxk7n4pmutoo.libp2p.direct/ws`

 > **Note:** Another valid shorter representation of the multiaddr is `/dns4/147-75-63-129.k51qzi5uqu5dht5qyglpp8q4qldzx6d094lqdffp5n80zj5u6vfxk7n4pmutoo.libp2p.direct/tcp/4002/tls/ws`, but it requires a DNS lookup to resolve the IP address.
 In theory, avoiding the DNS lookup is a performance win, but in practice, browsers don't let you manually set the SNI hostname for a WebSocket connection, so the browser WebSocket API will always need the DNS name for the Secure WebSocket connection.

 This multiaddr can be dialed from any browser with `js-libp2p`.
-You can see this in action with the[Helia Identify Tool](https://helia-identify.on.fleek.co/?peer-or-maddr=%2Fip4%2F147.75.63.129%2Ftcp%2F4002%2Ftls%2Fsni%2F147-75-63-129.k51qzi5uqu5dht5qyglpp8q4qldzx6d094lqdffp5n80zj5u6vfxk7n4pmutoo.libp2p.direct%2Fws)
+You can see this in action with the [Helia Identify Tool](https://helia-identify.on.fleek.co/?peer-or-maddr=%2Fdns4%2F145-40-89-101.k51qzi5uqu5dj0wvrbb8keygfyxe2v0fi1qbqz4pl3zzozle7oaqhf97mqazo4.libp2p.direct%2Ftcp%2F4001%2Ftls%2Fws%2Fp2p%2F12D3KooWHVXoJnv2ifmr9K6LWwJPXxkfvzZRHzjiTZMvybeTnwPy)

 ### What about other browser transports?